 There are so many great Taupo family activities, with most of the things to do in Taupo, New Zealand revolving around its gorgeous natural setting.
-From a scenic cruise on Lake Taupo, to a relaxing soak in one of the Taupo hot springs, or the various Taupo attractions for family – there is something for everyone here.
-There’s even Taupo activities for the thrill seekers such as bungy jumping, jet boating and skydiving too!
+From a scenic cruise on Lake Taupo to a relaxing soak in one of the Taupo hot springs or the various Taupo attractions for family – there is something for everyone here.
+There are even Taupo activities for the families that love a bit of adrenaline such as bungy jumping, jet boating and skydiving too!

-To help you decide what to do in Taupo during your trip, I have put together this guide on all the best places to visit in Taupo with the kids as well as tips on places to stay in Taupo.
+To help you decide what to do in Taupo with kids, I have put together this guide on all the best places to visit in Taupo with the kids, as well as tips on places to stay in Taupo.